 Researchers suggest that gender may play a role in these style options and decisions.

-With her identity as a political leader under scrutiny for over twenty-five years, and after being told repeatedly that she was either not likeable or was merely “likeable enough,” Hillary expectedly expressed a personality perceived as more stilted than authentic.
+With her identity as a political leader under scrutiny for over twenty-five years, and after being told repeatedly that she was either not likable or was merely “likeable enough,” Hillary expectedly expressed a personality perceived as more stilted than authentic.

 This finding shed light on her strategies for a presidential run and revealed the identity problems she faced as a woman vying for the presidency.